Arij-Aziz/Sieve-majorant-improvement/README.md

     (dm − m)⁴ / (dm)  ≤  mass(ν)² · ‖ν‖₂²  <  (dm)³

-The Selberg majorant lies strictly inside this interval.
+The Selberg majorant satisfies both bounds simultaneously.
 This is a numerical fact about the single-prime construction, not a characterization.

 **Theorem 3 — Kinetic Propagation**